qiboteam/qibocal/doc/source/protocols/cross_resonance/cross_resonance.rst

 .. image:: CR_sequences.png

-The CR tune-up procedure consist in three different main steps but executing the full pipeline not required to obtain a functioning cross-resonance gate; a CR pulse already generates a conditional interaction that can be used as an entangling gate.
-The purpose of the procedure is instead to improve performances by suppressing unwanted contributions.
+The CR tune-up procedure consists of three main steps.
+While a cross-resonance pulse alone is sufficient to generate the conditional interaction required for an entangling gate, the complete tune-up procedure is designed to optimize its performance by suppressing unwanted interaction terms and mitigating error sources.
+The three steps can be summarized as follow:

+* *Hamiltonian tomography and gate-length calibration*: a quantum tomography-like experiment is performed to identify the CR pulse duration that maximizes the separation between the two conditional rotations on the Bloch sphere.
+* *Phase calibration of CR and cancellation pulses*: the previous experiment is repeated while changing the CR pulse phase, then the phase which minimizes misaligned ZY-term is selected.
+* *Amplitude calibration of the cancellation pulse*: similarly to the phase calibration, the experiment is repeated while sweeping the cancellation pulse amplitude.
+The optimal amplitude is then selected as the one that minimizes the unwanted IX and IY crosstalk terms in the effective Hamiltonian.

 Hamiltonian tomography and gate-length calibration